immutables/immutables.github.io/immutable.md

 For JSON serialization options see [JSON](/json.html) guide.

+<a name="modifiable"></a>
+### Modifiable classes

+While _Immutables_ are all around immutability, but we introduce utility generator to generate modifiable (aka mutable) equivalent of abstract value type.

+Use annotation `@Value.Modifiable` with or without corresponding `@Value.Immutable`.
+Generated mutable companion class will have prefix `Modifiable`.
+It is more limited and arguably more difficult to get right semantically, but it may be useful as buffer or uber-builder or partially-initialized implementation.
+We believe that modifiable companion class is way better alternative to:

++ Polluting builder with attribute query and _isSet_/_isInitialized_ methods.
++ Introducing dangerous `buildPartial()` method producing incomplete immutable instances.

+Naming conventions of modifiable class could be changed using [styles](/style.html), even as far as create builders "in disguise".

 <a name="generics"></a>
 ### Generics (not) supported
 _Immutables_ do not support type parameters in the sense that you cannot add type variables to the abstract value type and construct parametrized instances.
 This is definitely a sort of limitation and probably will be lifted at some point.
 However, it's not clear if we have to fully support parametrizable immutable objects, given how much headaches it might bring when implementing various functionality like collection support in builder or [JSON](/json.html#gson) serialization etc. Annotation processing provide limited tools to analyze types: if you want to get beyond simplest cases then non-trivial type variable resolution should be programmed (wildcards, intersections, lower and upper bounds etc).

-Having that said, there's also some good news: generics are supported by creating abstract value types as instantiations of paramerized types.
+Having that said, there's also some good news: generics are supported by creating abstract value types as instantiations of parametrized types.
 Here's example of what's possible with _Immutables_:

 ```java
 // requires version 2.0.2+ to compile